-Select based on the file types you would like to sample submission.
-Select to block or monitor synchronized, blacklisted content by clicking "Enable generated Malicious entity feedback."
+Select based on the types of threats you would like to block or monitor.
 Save your changes.

 Web Reputation Settings

 Web Reputation settings involve specifying the following:

 - Whether to provide feedback on infected URLs to Trend Micro - Whether to evaluate Web Reputation in a monitoring only mode (no URLs are blocked)